pavit14/pavit14/README.md

 # 💫 About Me:

-🚀 Passionate about the power of data and its potential to transform industries, I aspire to be a Data Scientist/Machine Learning Engineer. 📈🔍 Combining my love for problem-solving and curiosity for cutting-edge technologies, I am on a mission to harness the insights hidden within data to drive informed decision-making and innovation. 💡 Excited to be part of the ever-evolving data-driven landscape, I aim to create impactful solutions that make a difference in the world. 💻🌐
+👩‍💻 Welcome to my GitHub profile!
+I'm Pavithra. 🚀Passionate about the power of data and its potential to transform industries, I aspire to be a Data Scientist/Machine Learning Engineer. 📈🔍 Combining my love for problem-solving and curiosity for cutting-edge technologies, I am on a mission to harness the insights hidden within data to drive informed decision-making and innovation. 💡 Excited to be part of the ever-evolving data-driven landscape, I aim to create impactful solutions that make a difference in the world. 💻🌐

-- 🔭 I’m currently pursuing MS in Data Analytics Engineering focusing on Machine Learning at Northeastern University
+📚 Education: Currently pursuing MS in Data Analytics Engineering with a focus on Machine Learning at Northeastern University.
-- 🌱 I’m currently learning NLP
+🌱 What I'm Up To: Currently diving deep into Natural Language Processing (NLP) to explore the fascinating world of text analytics.
-- 📫 How to reach me: pavit.m14@gmail.com
+📫 How to reach me: pavit.m14@gmail.com
-- 😄 Pronouns: She/Her
+😄 Pronouns: She/Her
-- 🔬 Proficient Skills: Python, SQL, Tableau, Power BI
+🔬 Proficient Skills: Python, SQL, Tableau, Power BI
+⚡ Career Goals:
-- ⚡ Looking for Fall'23/Spring'24 Co-op and May'24 full-time opportunities to unleash my knowledge in Data Science and Data Analytics
+* Seeking Fall'23/Spring'24 Co-op opportunities to apply my knowledge in Data Science and Data Analytics.
+* Planning to embark on a full-time position in May'24 to contribute to impactful solutions in the data-driven domain.

 <p align="left"><img src="https://komarev.com/ghpvc/?username=pavit14&label=Profile%20views&color=0e75b6&style=flat" alt="pavit14" /></p>